zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Protein_Release_Assay/Protein_Release_Assay.md

 |      | 0.75 of C  | 1.75 mL                    | 0.03 μg/mL              |
 |      | 0.25 of C  | 2.25 mL                    | 0.01 μg/mL              |

 13. Incubate samples at 90°C to 96°C for 10 minutes, **protected from light.**

 14. Cool to room temperature for 20 minutes, **protected from light.**

+15. Transfer